stjordanis/DarkTorch/README.md

 ## Performance (In progress):

-The inference speed is benchmarked on a single NVIDIA Pascal Titan Xp GPU, without visualization.
+The inference speed is benchmarked on a single NVIDIA Tesla P-100 GPU.
 ![gpu](assets/gpu.jpg)

 <table><tbody>